 If you have been involved in an auto accident and you're not at fault, you may be considering the possibility of protecting your rights by way of a legal claim against the other driver under the laws of personal injury.
 Many of these actions that are filed are ultimately settled out of court, and many others are settled before a lawsuit is ever filed in the first place.
 However, a high number of people are not sure about which party or parties actually pays the money involved in a settlement.
 While working with an Phoenix auto accident lawyer will almost certainly provide you with a better opportunity to recover a fair and equitable settlement, it may be of aid to understand the three different possible sources of funding for settlement payments.
-If you have been injured in the accident contact one of our leading personal injury lawyers today for a free legal consultaiton.
+If you have been injured in the accident contact one of our leading personal injury lawyers in Phoenix, AZ today for a free legal consultaiton.

 One of the main sources of settlement payments is the insurance company of the driver who is at fault in an accident.
 That's one of the reasons that these policies exist - to protect the policyholders from financial ruin if an accident occurs and the policyholder is found liable.
 However, it should be noted that just about every auto insurance policy has limits for settlement payments, which means that the insurance company will only fund settlements up to a certain amount and not beyond that point.